-As each program model is created, CMS determines which programs are "overlapping".
-For MSSP, the provider practice that is submitted by the ACO must be exclusive to this program.
-This means that the practice and none of the individual providers billing under that TIN can participate in the following programs:

-- Another MSSP (any track) - Any other CMMI program with shared savings (such Realizing Equity, Access and Community Health (REACH).
+- In MSSP, the provider practice that is submitted by the ACO must be exclusive to this program.
+This means that the practice and none of the individual providers billing under that TIN can participate in the following programs: - Another ACO's MSSP - Any other CMMI program with shared savings (such Realizing Equity, Access and Community Health (REACH).